sdumetz/aptly-web-ui/README.md

     npm start
 ```

-One can create a systemd service unit using `Environment=APTLY_WEB_UI_PROXY_API_URL=http://localhost:8080`.
+You can create a systemd service unit using `Environment=APTLY_WEB_UI_PROXY_API_URL=http://localhost:8080`.

 The only facility provided by the proxy at the moment is [http basic auth](https://github.com/sdumetz/aptly-web-ui/commit/3a20f4fdde47edbf4cb57889f4b8c89b23b39440).

 ## Security

 This solution is compatible with external auth methods like [oauth_proxy](https://github.com/bitly/oauth2_proxy).
+There is currently no read-only interface to serve to unauthorized users.

 ## Contribute

+This is developped using React and React-router.

 Currently very few routes are implemented.
-This is developped using React and React-router.
+I'd like to add snapshot management in the future and package migration (eg. from testing to stable).

 ### BUGS